-We wanted something unique, warm and rich looking.
+We wanted new countertops and something unique, warm and rich looking.
 Being a Jeweler/Metal worker I’ve always had a love for copper, and we had always loved the way the copper counters looked in one of our favorite coffee shops, so we decided on copper and off we went.

-Here is a post I did about the costs, pro’s and con’s of copper as a kitchen surface, I suggest you fully read up on copper before deciding to go for it.
+See below for the pro’s and con’s of copper as a kitchen surface, I suggest you fully read up on copper before deciding to go for it.
 Copper is not for everyone because it requires a lot of maintenance, I however, do not mind the work and LOVE LOVE LOVE the depth and beauty that the copper gives my kitchen.

 Here is a very basic list of the materials that you will need:

-16 or 20 oz.
-Copper sheeting (I orderd mine from a local roofing company)
+- 16 or 20 oz copper sheeting (I ordered mine from a local roofing company)

-We used 16oz copper roofing material instead of the recommended 20oz sheeting.
-We were just very careful not to dent or bend it before laminating it and it worked out fine. we transported it from the supplier to our home sandwiched flat between 2 sheets of plywood instead or the recommended method or rolling it up, cause that’s just asking for problems when you un-roll it!!
+We transported it from the supplier to our home sandwiched flat between 2 sheets of plywood to avoid dings and dents instead of the recommended method of rolling it up cause that’s just asking for problems (i.e. dings and dents) when you un-roll it!!

 We decided to apply the copper to the sides before putting the top on to avoid having the seam on top.
 If you have access to or would like to make a sheet metal brake then you can just bend it to a 90 angle and glue it down.
 I however did not want a rounded edge, but there are a few tutorials around if that’s the way you want to go.